geminilabs/site-reviews-v2/readme.txt

 = 2.9.0 (2017-12-08) =
 - [feature] Assign a post ID to multiple reviews in bulk
+- Fix CSS for themes that do not implement the `.screen-reader-text` class
-- Fix system info PHP error when detecting server IP address
+- Fix System Info PHP error when detecting server IP address

 = 2.8.4 (2017-11-16) =
 - Added "site-reviews/enqueue/localize" filter hook so that the "ajaxpagination" selector array for fixed elements can be modified.